Density of air: Humid air

 The addition of water vapor to air (making the air humid) reduces the density of the air, which may at first appear counter-intuitive.
 This occurs because the molar mass of water vapor (18 g/mol) is less than the molar mass of dry air (around 29 g/mol).
 For any ideal gas, at a given temperature and pressure, the number of molecules is constant for a particular volume (see Avogadro's Law).
-So when water molecules (water vapor) are added to a given volume of air, the dry air molecules must decrease by the same number, to keep the pressure or temperature from increasing.
+So when water molecules (water vapor) are added to a given volume of air, the dry air molecules must decrease by the same number, to keep the pressure from increasing or temperature from decreasing.
 Hence the mass per unit volume of the gas (its density) decreases.

 The density of humid air may be calculated by treating it as a mixture of ideal gases.
 In this case, the partial pressure of water vapor is known as the vapor pressure.
 Using this method, error in the density calculation is less than 0.2% in the range of −10 °C to 50 °C. The density of humid air is found by: